 • written decisions not provided in a timely manner.

-If a PERSONAL grievance is lodged outside of the 14 day period without a request for special circumstances to be considered, the Senior Chairperson may offer the appellant the opportunity to do so.
-This opportunity will only be provided to those applications that the Senior Chairperson determines fall within the jurisdiction of the Board to hear and determine.
+If a PERSONAL grievance is lodged outside of the 14 day period without a request for special circumstances to be considered, a Merit Protection Board may offer the appellant the opportunity to do so.
+This opportunity will only be provided to those applications that a Merit Protection Board determines fall within the jurisdiction of the Board to hear and determine.
 The fact that an applicant is not aware of the MPB or their right to lodge a grievance is unlikely to be considered a special circumstance.

 Teaching Service Grievance Brochure

-Download the Grievance Application Form and email, fax or post to:
+Download the Grievance Application Form (docx - 94.12kb)* and email or post to: